 IFRS 10 Consolidated Financial Statements ("IFRS 10") provides a single model to be applied in the control analysis for all investees, including entities that currently are special purpose entities in the scope of SIC 12.
 In addition, the consolidation procedures are carried forward substantially unmodified from IAS 27 Consolidated and Separate Financial Statements.
-The Company intends to adopt IFRS 10 in its consolidated financial statements for the annual period beginning on October 1, 2013.
-The Company has not yet determined the impact of the amendments to IFRS 10 on its consolidated financial statements.
+The adoption of IFRS 10 did not have a material impact the Company's financial statements.